Table of Content

 With detailed data sets and well-built tools for analytics, companies can monitor the effectiveness of each advertising campaign as well as their impacts on each other.
 For instance, similar to the previous example, a TV ad may lead to a sudden spike in website traffic via click-through ads.

 Once organizations have measured the contribution and relative contribution of each advertising channel, they need to optimize their efforts for better results.

 This involves the use of predictive analytics to determine the outcomes of business decisions such as what will happen to sales if you cut down 10% of paid search advertising or how will investing 15% more in TV commercials affect the sales.

-In the initial days of online advertising, marketers may have to wait for the budget on a particular channel to be “exhausted” before they could tweak or move on to another strategy – often referred to as run and done approach.
+In the initial days of online advertising, marketers may have to wait for the budget on a particular channel to be “exhausted” before they could tweak or move on to another strategy – often referred to as the run and done approach.

 But things are far different now.
 Marketers can monitor, tweak or allocate their ad dollars almost instantly.
 With the help of advertising analytics, the process of allocation is much more streamlined and result-driven.

 Marketers can now rely on the results of attribution and predictive analytics to measure outcomes and proactively allocate resources.
-This will also enable marketers to reallocate their ad dollars without losing sight for sales and profit.
+This will also enable marketers to reallocate their ad dollars without losing sight of sales and profit.